docker-rpm-builder/docker-rpm-builder/README.md

 For building for 64 bit Centos 5-6-7 with EPEL there are some trusted builds on docker hub [here](https://registry.hub.docker.com/u/alanfranz/drb-epel-5-x86-64/), [here](https://registry.hub.docker.com/u/alanfranz/drb-epel-6-x86-64/) and [here](https://registry.hub.docker.com/u/alanfranz/drb-epel-7-x86-64/)

+They're all based on the official Centos images.

 Example for Centos 6:
 <pre>